NATURAL ENVIRONMENT AND SUSTAINABILITY BRANCH,

 Over the past five years, Brisbane residents have reduced their average water consumption by 30 percent and around 28,000 residents have taken up the Council’s rainwater tank rebate offers.
 Ratepayers have also supported the The Bushland Preservation Levy which has now secured 2,300 hectares of bushland and wetlands in public reserves at a cost of $80 million.
 During the development of the suite of CitySmart projects, Council has continued to seek input from a community who have clearly expressed their strong desire to contribute and participate in environmental initiatives.

 Sustainability and climate change are challenging, complex and broad concepts.
 Therefore, Council also set up an independent Climate Change and Energy Taskforce to advise Council on how to prepare and respond to climate change, increasing energy use, rising petrol prices and peak oil supply.
-Commissioned in 2006, Council adopted 24 of their recommendations to be implemented through the Brisbane Climate Change and Energy Action Plan.
+Commissioned in 2006, Council adopted 24 of its recommendations to be implemented through the Brisbane Climate Change and Energy Action Plan.
 Those recommendations include:

 - Reaffirming the greenhouse gas emissions reduction target of 50 percent by 2026